Understanding Chronic Pain

 Managing neuropathic pain

-Neuropathic pain may be managed by a therapy called traditional neurostimulation, also referred to as spinal cord stimulation (SCS).
+Neuropathic pain may be managed by a neurostimulation therapy referred to as spinal cord stimulation (SCS).
 More specifically, patients with neuropathic pain in the back, arms or legs or pain that comes from failed back surgery syndrome (FBSS) are sometimes prescribed spinal cord stimulation (SCS) therapy to help manage their chronic pain.

-Learn more about spinal cord stimulation as a safe and effective therapy option for managing certain kinds of chronic pain.
+Learn more about spinal cord stimulation, including BurstDR™ stimulation, a new, safe and effective therapy option for managing chronic pain that is broadly felt in the back, arm and/or legs.

 For patients with pain that is limited to a specific area of the body, dorsal root ganglion (DRG) therapy may work where other therapies have not—or may have provided only partial relief.
 This sort of isolated chronic pain may start in a lower extremity (foot, knee, hip and groin) following an injury or surgical procedure and grow worse over time.